 Since its start more than 90 years ago, Capitol Technology University has remained true to its mission – preparing students for careers in a quickly changing world.
 With a tradition of academic excellence and practical learning, Capitol Technology University has equipped its alumni with the knowledge and skills to evolve with the advanced sophistication of technology.

-In 1980 the college found its home in Laurel, Maryland.
-Within three years, Capitol purchased the 52-acre former site of the Beltsville Speedway, built new academic facilities and opened its doors.
+In 1980, the college found its home in Laurel, Maryland.
+Within three years, Capitol purchased the 52-acre former site of the Beltsville Speedway, built new academic facilities, and opened its doors.
 Enrollment swelled and the college added two more engineering technology degrees.
-Within the next decade a capital campaign and funding from the state of Maryland raised millions for buildings, equipment and a scholarship endowment.
+Within the next decade, a capital campaign and funding from the state of Maryland raised millions for buildings, equipment, and a scholarship endowment.
 The campus expanded with Telecommunications Hall and the 340-seat Avrum Gudelsky Memorial Auditorium.

-Master’s degrees were introduced in the 1990s.
+The period of growth continued in the 1990s.
+Capitol College began offering master’s degrees.
 The college began several outreach efforts and business partnerships, such as the NASA PREP summer program for minority students and the Maryland Distance Learning Network.
-As the 20th century drew to a close, the college expanded the John G. and Beverly A. Puente Library, creating a spacious state-of-the-art facility with a multimedia teaching center.
+As the 20th century came to a close, the college also expanded the John G. and Beverly A. Puente Library, creating a spacious state-of-the-art facility with a multimedia teaching center.

 The opening of the William G. McGowan Academic Center in 2005 marked the beginning of the next era for the college.
 The academic center expanded the computer science department, Space Operations Institute, and the BRAC-funded Cyber Battle Lab.